 A Pennsylvania woman, who worked a counseling services job, recently did this very thing.
 According to the woman, despite being well qualified and being an outstanding performer, she was fired from her job as director of psychological health after more than a year and a half, without cause.
 At the time she was 60 years old.

-In her lawsuit she claims that her former employer hired mental health professionals who were younger and less qualified than she was.
-She also alleges that despite being told she was a candidate for hire with the Air Force, after she lost her job she was not hired because of her age.
-In her previous job she counseled member of the Air Force.
+In her lawsuit, she claims that her former employer hired mental health professionals who were younger and less qualified than she was.
+She also alleges that despite being told she was a candidate for hire with the Air Force after she lost her job she was not hired because of her age.
+In her previous job, she counseled a member of the Air Force.

 People who believe that they are the victim of any type of workplace discrimination should take steps to protect their rights.
 For most, the first step in doing so is consulting with an employment lawyer.